lmparppei/BeatPlugins/Plugins/Review Manager.beatPlugin/readme.txt

 - Delete a review: Click the trash icon to delete a single review.

 Left Side (Controls)
-- Filter by tag: Click the filter field to choose a tag, or select "– no tag –" to show untagged reviews.
-- Use the Invert checkbox to show all reviews that do not have the selected tag.
 - Selection tools:
   All: Select all visible reviews
   Reverse: Invert the current selection